Joc Pederson Preview, Player Props: Giants vs. Phillies

 Joc Pederson At The Plate

-- Pederson is batting .228 with nine doubles, two triples, 11 home runs and 42 walks.
+- Pederson is hitting .234 with nine doubles, two triples, 12 home runs and 43 walks.

-- He has hit a home run in 11.5% of his games this year, and 3.5% of his chances at the plate.
+- Pederson has picked up a hit in 51 of 88 games this season, with multiple hits seven times.

-- Pederson has had at least one RBI in 32.2% of his games this year (28 of 87), with two or more RBI 10 times (11.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Pederson has picked up an RBI in 33.0% of his games this year, with two or more RBI in 11.4% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 41.4% of his games this season, with more than one run scored in 6.9%.
+- He has scored in 37 games this season (42.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.